8 places to spend your gap year

-So you’ve decided to embark on a gap year!
+So you’ve decided to embark on your gap year!
 Maybe you’ve just graduated, or maybe you’re taking a break in your career to recharge your mind.
 Either way, it’s likely that this experience will mould and shape you, opening your eyes to new cultures and teaching you new skills that you wouldn’t gain in education or work.

 In this article, we look at eight of the best places to spend your gap year, but first, let's consider some of the reasons people choose to travel for a long spell.